 Provide the Best Content

-You may only have 140 characters, but the content of your tweet can make or break your success with the platform.
+You may have a limited amount of characters, but the content of your tweet can make or break your success with the platform.
 Here are a few things to consider before you hit send.

 Companies Who Are Doing it Right: